Post-Quantum $\kappa$-to-1 Trapdoor Claw-free Functions from Extrapolated Dihedral Cosets: Introduction

 \subsection{Organization}

 The remainder of our paper is organized as follows.
 Section \ref{sec2} recall the notations and backgrounds on LWE, NTCFs, HSP and DCPs.
 In Section \ref{sec3}, we show that an interesting inherent connection between LWE-based NTCF$^1_2$ and the dihedral coset problem (DCP).
 Section \ref{sec4} introduces the definition of NTCF$^1_{\kappa}$ and its construction, and gives a quantum reduction from LWE to the extrapolated dihedral coset problem (EDCP) by using NTCF$^1_{\kappa}$.
-Finally, in Section \ref{sec5}, we describe a same application as \emph{Protocol 1} for a proof of quantumness by using NTCF$^1_{\kappa}$.
+In Section \ref{sec5}, we describe the same application as \emph{Protocol 1} for a proof of quantumness by using NTCF$^1_{\kappa}$.
+Finally, the conclusion and open problems are given in Section \ref{Dis}.